VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 * (a bit vague) Analysis of the violations' comments.
 * How much does inspection's frequency depends on previous pass/fail results.
 * Are there some restaurant that "escape" food inspections?
-* Compare rodent-related violation to [Chicago's rodent invasion](https://southsideweekly.com/i-smell-a-rat/)
+* Compare rodent-related violations to [Chicago's rodent invasion](https://southsideweekly.com/i-smell-a-rat/)
+* See if there was any law (from the USA, IL or Chicage) that may have influenced the result of inspections